Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/segment.md

 Follow [Segment's Analytics.js quickstart guide](https://segment.com/docs/sources/website/analytics.js/quickstart/#step-1-copy-the-snippet) and paste the snippet onto your website.
 Don't forget to put your Segment write key in the snippet.

 You are now ready to use `track` and `identify` to track users.
-Analytics.js also automatically installs Amplitude's JS SDK onto your website, so you can access our JS SDK directly.
+Analytics.js also automatically installs Amplitude's JavaScript SDK onto your website, so you can access the JavaScript SDK directly.

 !!!tip
     See the [JavaScript SDK documentation](../sdks/javascript) for all capabilities provided directly by the JavaScript SDK.